samualon/digital-garden/content/School/Investments/Liquidity risk.md

-The risk that the bond won't be able to be sold at a good price in the future.
+The risk that an investor carries due to the uncertainty that he'll find someone to sell his assets to in the future (for a good price).

+This is typical in [[Entrepreneurial finance]].